 Thou art the Primal Supreme Power

-When we chant Amba Amba, we are setting an intention for gratitude regarding the abundance of gifts that we receive in our daily lives.
+When we chant Amba Amba, we are setting an intention for gratitude regarding the abundance of gifts that we receive in our daily lives from Mother Earth.
 I first came across this mantra in temple.
-As the offerings donated by pilgrims were passed through temple to the kitchens, the congregation gave thanks for the bounty that we can manifest when we all give together.
-Chanting Amba Amba, sets our intention to start our day from a place of abundance, rather than from a place of lack.
+As the offerings donated by pilgrims were passed through the altar, to the kitchens, the congregation gave thanks for the bounty that we manifest when we all give together.
+Chanting Amba Amba, sets an intention to start our day from a place of abundance, rather than from a place of lack.

 Wherever you are, stop & be still.
 Look around you & be mindful of all the things you are grateful for.
 Let them seep into your heart until you feel yourself smile.
 Namaste, Dear One.